Luke 2:1-7 – Born in the middle of a Census.

 Joseph and Mary went up from Nazareth, their hometown, to Bethlehem, the city of David (I Samuel 17:12).
-Bethlehem is in Judea which as we discussed in the last post is 80-100 miles away from Nazareth, three to five days journey.
+Bethlehem is in Judea which as we discussed in is 80-100 miles away from Nazareth, three to five days journey.
 The journey would be a familiar one to Joseph and Mary since they would likely take the same route to Jerusalem to attend festivals, but to make the journey while “expecting a child,” would be challenging to say the least.
 From my experience such a journey would require a lot of water… ask my wife.
-We also mentioned before that for Jesus to come under the lineage of Joseph, Joseph would need to accept the child and Mary.
+We also mentioned that for Jesus to come under the lineage of Joseph, Joseph would need to accept the child and Mary.
 It would have been perfectly acceptable for Joseph to divorce Mary quietly (Matthew 1:19), but as we see in Matthew’s gospel, an angel appeared to Joseph and told him, “do not be afraid to take Mary home as your wife, because what is conceived in her is from the Holy Spirit.
 She will give birth to a son, and you are to give him the name Jesus, because he will save his people from their sins” (Matthew 1:20-21).
 It is evident from the events unfolding before us that Joseph has indeed accepted both Mary & the Son she will bear.
 He has made a clear decision to take Mary to be counted with him in the town of his ancestry.

 Could you imagine having to go to your hometown when a census was called for, and then stay there until you were counted?
 Just think about it logistically for a moment.
 What if the same thing happened in America today?
 The population of a city like Boston would be cut in half with college students leaving for home.
 The state of Florida would pack up and move north… well, I guess that isn’t to abnormal as long as the census occurs from May to October.
 Could you imagine what traffic would be like?
 Then you would have to wait for the census to be completed.
 Now don’t get me wrong, I love spending time with my family so that wouldn’t be a problem.
 However, I would be putting everything I am doing on hold for months.
 Here is a link that might give you an idea of how people would be moving around the country.